thduerr/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 * no web server out-of-the-box
 * manual setup of a deployment workflow
 * requires knowledge of server management and OS systems
-* autoscaling is not build-in
+* auto-scaling is not build-in
 * load balancing is not build-in